LLNL/b-mpi3/README.md

 ### Not a copy-constructor, but a duplicate-constructor

-So far we have shown the `duplicate` interface function as a mechanism for duplicating communicators (used as `auto new_comm{comm.duplicate()}`), which is nice because it makes the operation very explicit, but it also makes it difficult to integrate with other parts of C++.
+So far we have shown the `duplicate` interface function as a mechanism for duplicating communicators (used as `auto new_comm{comm.duplicate()}`), which is nice because it makes the operation very explicit, but it also makes it difficult to integrate generically with other parts of C++.

 A reasonable copy constructor of the class containing a communicator would be: